 This is clearly a conflict of interest, but that goes without saying.

 In May 2021, news broke that Kape had purchased a company called Webselenese.
-Like Kape, Webselenese also operates out of Israel and runs the websites vpnMentor.com and Wizcase.com.
+According to various press releases, we learned that Webselenese operates out of Israel and runs the websites vpnMentor.com and Wizcase.com.
 Collectively, these two websites have monthly search traffic of around 6.1 million visitors according to Ahrefs traffic analysis tool (September 2021).

 Note that there may be other VPN review websites in Kape’s portfolio that we’re not aware of.